nexusformat/definitions/manual/source/examples/epics/index.rst

 ``attributes.xml``
 ******************

-The attributes file is easy to edit but requires a wide screen.
+The attributes file is easy to edit.
 Any text editor will do.
+A wide screen will be helpful.

+.. index:: !ndattribute

+Each ``<Attribute />`` element declares a single **ndattribute** which is associated with an area detector image.
+These **ndattribute** items can be written to specific locations in the HDF5 file or placed by default in a *default location*.

 .. note:: The attributes file shown here has been reformatted for display in this manual.
 The *downloads* section below